yarisvt/tyk-docs/tyk-docs/content/configure/tyk-dashboard-configuration-options.md

 Setting this option to `true` will cause the dashboard to not validate against other listen paths.

-*   `[host_config]`: The host config section replaces the old `hostname` option in the `tyk_analytics.conf` as we have more options around managing host names and domains in this version.
+*   `host_config`: The host config section replaces the old `hostname` option in the `tyk_analytics.conf` as we have more options around managing host names and domains in this version.

-*   `override_hostname`: This is the equivalent of v1.8 `hostname` parameter, it will essentially stop Tyk from trying to guess which hostname to use when building URLs for the interface, set this value to whatever hostname your Tyk Gateway is running on.
+*   `host_config.override_hostname`: This is the equivalent of v1.8 `hostname` parameter, it will essentially stop Tyk from trying to guess which hostname to use when building URLs for the interface, set this value to whatever hostname your Tyk Gateway is running on.

-*   `disable_org_slug_prefix`: Tyk will by default try to manage domain names based on the organisation slug, so domains are like this if using the Host Manager:
+*   `host_config.disable_org_slug_prefix`: Tyk will by default try to manage domain names based on the organisation slug, so domains are like this if using the Host Manager:

 ```
         org-slug.hostname.com/api-slug